Period Delay FAQs

 - How often can you do it?

 Period delay is when you push the start of your period back by a couple of weeks with the help of hormonal contraceptives or high dose progestogen treatments like Norethisterone.
-This could be either because you re#Quire your period to start later because of an important occasion, holiday or tests or because of medical problems.
+Many women choose to do this because they have a special occasion coming up, such as a holiday or wedding.

 Norethisterone can be used by women who are not on the pill and who would like their period to start later.
 Norethisterone contains a dose of artificial progestogen, which is similar to the progestogen in your body.
 During your cycle this hormone is responsible, among other things, for causing the womb lining (endometrium) to grow and flourish.
 Just before your period, the level of progestogen drops, causing the womb lining to be shed.
 Taking a pill containing progestogen before your period starts ensures that the womb lining keeps on growing, preventing it from being shed, until you are ready for your period to start.

 Women who are taking combined oral contraceptives like the pill can also delay their period by skipping the seven day 'pill free' week and continuing with a new pack straight away.
 This simply pushes back the withdrawal bleed you experience during your pill free week until you have your next break from the pill.
 Please note that this may work slightly differently for phasic combined oral contraceptives.